facebookresearch/libri-light/data_preparation/README.md

 - [unlab_duplicate.tar.gz  (4500 hours, 274 GB)](https://dl.fbaipublicfiles.com/librilight/data/duplicate.tar)

-By combining these subsets, you can construct the 3 splits described in the Libri-light paper:

-- unlab-58k  : small+medium+large
-- unlab-5.8k : small+medium
-- unlab-580  : small

 The directory structure of the archives is the same as for librispeech:

     dataset_name/speakerID/book_name/

 where `dataset_name` is `small`, `medium`, `large`, or `duplicate`, `speakerID` is the librivox speakerID (a number), and `book_name` the name of the original LibriVox audiobook file.
 Inside each directory, you should find a set of `.flac` and `.json` files.
 See below for the format  of the `.json` files.

+By combining these subsets, you can construct the 3 splits described in the Libri-light paper:

+- *unlab-58k*  : small+medium+large
+- *unlab-5.8k* : small+medium
+- *unlab-580*  : small

-Once the dataset is downloaded and "untarred", into `UNLAB_DIR` you can check its statistics with the command
+Once the dataset is downloaded, "untarred" and organised into a directory `UNLAB_DIR` you can check its statistics with the command:

 ```console
     python build_all_stats.py UNLAB_DIR OUTPUT_DIR
 ```
 This will construct in `OUTPUT_DIR` two .png files (plus .json files in a .cache directory)

-Each file may be rather long and may not fit into memory.
-As a final step, we provide a script to cut the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.
+*Segment.* Each file may be rather long and may not fit into memory.
+As a final step, we provide a script to segment the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.

 ```console
     python cut_by_vad.py --input_dir INPUT_DIR --output_dir OUTPUT_DIR